spacetelescope/drizzlepac/README.md

 ![STScI Logo](doc/source/_static/stsci_logo.png)

-DrizzlePac is a set of software tools maintained by the Space Telescope Science Institute (STScI) that is designed to align and combine astronomical images obtained with the Hubble Space Telescope.
-DrizzlePac includes core features such as AstroDrizzle, Tweakreg, and the Hubble Archival Program (HAP) data processing pipeline that creates Single-Visit and Multi-Visit Mosaics (SVMs and MVMs).
+Drizzlepac is a set of software tools maintained by the Space Telescope Science Institute (STScI) that is designed to align and combine astronomical images obtained with the Hubble Space Telescope.
+Drizzlepac includes core features such as AstroDrizzle, Tweakreg, and the Hubble Archival Program (HAP) data processing pipeline that creates Single-Visit and Multi-Visit Mosaics (SVMs and MVMs).

 Nightly regression test results are run using [github actions](https://github.com/spacetelescope/RegressionTests/actions/workflows/drizzlepac.yml).